alexishevia/redux-file-sync/docs/README.md

     - `store`: Either the redux store or a similar object with `dispatch()` and `getState()` functions.
     - `localStorage`: [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage) or an object with a compatible API.
     - `cloudStorage`: Dropbox is the only cloud storage provider supported in this initial version.
         The Dropbox provider requires the user's access token and the path to the cloud file.
-If you're using the [Dropbox FilePicker](#dropbox-filepicker), you can obtain these using the `getAccessToken` and `getFilePath` selectors.
-If you're not, make sure to pass a valid `accessToken` and `path` to the Dropbox provider.
+You can use the provided Dropbox [actions](https://github.com/alexishevia/redux-file-sync/blob/master/src/dropbox/actions.js) and [selectors](https://github.com/alexishevia/redux-file-sync/blob/master/src/dropbox/selectors.js) to read/write these values.

     Note: In this example I'm running `sync()` inside a [thunk](https://github.com/reduxjs/redux-thunk).
 You might choose to use a different pattern.